intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 image2 = cv2.imread('path/to/image2')
 input_api.enqueue_image('my-image2', image2)
 ```
-To get data from queue, you need a `OutputQueue` instance, and using `query` or `dequeue` method. `query` method takes image uri as parameter and return the corresponding result, `dequeue` takes no parameter and just return all results and also delete them in data queue.
+To get data from queue, you need a `OutputQueue` instance, and using `query` or `dequeue` method.
+The `query` method takes image uri as parameter and returns the corresponding result.
+The `dequeue` method takes no parameter and just returns all results and also delete them in data queue.
 See following example.
 ```
 from zoo.serving.client import OutputQueue output_api = OutputQueue()